 ChIP is the principal technique used to map epigenetic marks to individual loci in the genome.
 As epigenetic researchers determine the relationships between histone marks and gene expression, or between the binding of non-histone proteins, including transcription factors, to chromatin, and their effects on gene expression, it is necessary to immunoprecipitate chromatin and determine which loci are enriched by the specific immunoprecipitations.
 Chromatin Immunoprecipitation is also a very technically challenging method, and numerous factors can cause it to fail, so researchers who are not experts in the techniques are best served using well-validated and reliable kits to perform these assays.

 The increase in efficiency of chromatin immunoprecipitation afforded by the inclusion of protein G-conjugated magnetic beads in ChIP-IT Express has made it possible to develop new kits that dramatically extend the utility of Chromatin Immunoprecipitation.
-These new kits include the first kit that enables the processing of 96 chromatin immunoprecipitation reactions simultaneously, ChIP-IT® Express HT, the first kit for performing sequential chromatin immunoprecipitation, Re-ChIP-IT®, as well as the first kit for studying the involvement of non-coding RNA in epigenetic processes, RNA ChIP-IT®, the first kit for studying DNA:protein interactions from formalin-fixed, paraffin-embedded (FFPE) tissue samples, ChIP-IT® FFPE, as well as the first kit to enable chromatin extraction and ChIP to be performed from PBMCs, ChIP-IT® PBMC.
+These new kits include the first kit that enables the processing of 96 chromatin immunoprecipitation reactions simultaneously, ChIP-IT® Express HT, the first kit for performing sequential chromatin immunoprecipitation, Re-ChIP-IT®, the first kit for studying the involvement of non-coding RNA in epigenetic processes, RNA ChIP-IT®, the first kit for studying DNA:protein interactions from formalin-fixed, paraffin-embedded (FFPE) tissue samples, ChIP-IT® FFPE, as well as the first kit to enable chromatin extraction and ChIP to be performed from PBMCs, ChIP-IT® PBMC.